 I still use tech, because I need to, but I’m attempting to not let it turn me into a slave.
 I’m ensuring it doesn’t run my day.
 And that’s because I want to feel alive.

-In the morning, I don’t pounce on my cellphone to check notifications.
-Instead, I step out, look at the mild sky, admire the chirping hummingbirds, and sense the soothing coolness of air.
+- In the morning, I don’t pounce on my cellphone to check notifications.
+Instead, I step out, look at the mild sky, admire the chirping hummingbirds, and sense the soothing coolness of the air.
 I begin my morning with myself.

 So I’m doing this